kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

      ```shell
      sudo netplan try
      ```
-10. Restart the machine using the following command:
+10. Update and upgrade the operating system using the following commands:
     ```shell
-    sudo reboot
+    sudo apt update && sudo apt upgrade -y
     ```
-11. Check for OS updates by issuing the following commands in the order below:
+    **NOTE:** If prompted to select which daemon services should be restarted, then accept the defaults selections, press the **tab** key to navigate between the selections.
+11. Restart the machine using the following command:
     ```shell
-    sudo apt-get update
-    sudo apt-get upgrade
+    sudo reboot
     ```
 12. Edit MariaDB with Galera cluster configuration file using the command below:
     ```shell